 Possibly the most ridiculous story on this top ten list comes from Venezuela.
 In 1985, then president Carlos Andres Perez flew into Potosi, a small town of over 1000 residents on his helicopter ordering it’s full evacuation.
 The reason?
 He wanted to flood it in order to build a hydroelectric dam.
 And he wasn’t joking.
 Shortly after the evacuation, the entire town was underwater and only the steeple of the 26 metre church was visible.

 TODAY: After 25 years underwater, a sudden drought in 2010 saw the reservoir shrink and the remains of the town re-emerge.
-Many of the original residents were stunned to get the first glimpse of their old town in a quarter of a century although unsurprisingly very little was left of it besides the wall of the church and ruins of houses.
+Many of the original residents were stunned to get the first glimpse of their old town in a quarter of a century although unsurprisingly very little was left of it besides the wall of the church and a few ruins of houses.
+The church still remains to this day although not very much else.

 10. Hashima Island, Japan